blackjax-devs/blackjax/examples/howto_use_aesara.md

 # Use with Aesara models

-Blackjax accepts any log-probability function as long as it is compatible with `jax.jit`, `jax.grad` (for gradient-based samplers) and `jax.vmap`.
-In this example we will show ho we can use [Aesara](https://github.com/aesara-devs/aesara) as a modeling language and Blackjax as an inference library.
+BlackJAX accepts any log-probability function as long as it is compatible with `jax.jit`, `jax.grad` (for gradient-based samplers) and `jax.vmap`.
+In this example we will show ho we can use [Aesara](https://github.com/aesara-devs/aesara) as a modeling language and BlackJAX as an inference library.

 ``` {admonition} Before you start
 You will need [Aesara](https://github.com/aesara-devs/aesara) and [AePPL](https://github.com/aesara-devs/aeppl) to run this example.
 Please follow the installation instructions on their respective repository.